milbits/oldcord/README.md

 > [!IMPORTANT]
 > - Enable "Sync Profile Themes" in `Settings > Accessibility` to fix broken profile colors
-> - UI Density NEEDS to be on default, i wont support the other 2 options
+> - UI Density should to be on default, i wont support the other 2 options (but they still kinda work)
 > - If you dont like the super old look, i dont care

 <details> <summary>Light mode</summary>